Uber CEO apologizes to Londoners: 'We got things wrong'

 Uber has said it plans to challenge the decision in court.
 It also started a petition urging London's mayor to keep Uber in the city.
 By Monday, more than 750,000 people had signed it.

 Khosrowshahi took over as Uber's top exec last month.
+This is his first public apology as CEO of the company.

 His predecessor, Travis Kalanick, left behind the fallout from a PR crisis that was kicked up earlier this year amid allegations that managers didn't adequately address reports of sexual harassment.